rentry/rentry.github.io/_posts/2018-08-24-a-spark-of-motivation.md

 Sparklines seem like a great way to present this data, when:

 1. The overall trend is more important than individual data points or values.
-2. The data must be updated or otherwise maintained at least annually.
+2. The data must be updated or otherwise maintained, at least annually.

 Here's an example.
 This chart shows the unappropriated balance of the Abandoned Mine Land (AML) fund over time: